Apply for Electronic Travel Authorization (eTA) to Canada

 Other documents may also be requested by the visa officer or CBSA officer.

-Failure to provide all required documentation or information may result in the refusal of your eTA application, a finding of not being truthful or forthright, a finding of misrepresentation, or another negative finding that may limit your ability to apply for or obtain an eTA for Canada in the future.
+Failure to provide all required documentation or information may result in the refusal of your eTA application, a finding of not being truthful or forthright, a finding of misrepresentation, or another negative finding that may limit your ability to apply for eTA Canada in the future.

-I was refused an ETA for Canada.
+I was refused an ETA.
 Can I appeal the decision or apply again?

 It is recommended that you consult with an immigration lawyer if you have been refused or denied an eTA to Canada.